Blog

 Path to permanent residency 21 months 21 months

-Path to citizenship 3 years after permanent residency 3 years after permanent residency
+Path to citizenship After 3 years of regular residence After 3 years of regular residence

 Processing complexity Moderate - income documentation Moderate to high - investment documentation + lien